djdt/spcal/docs/source/options.rst

 The method used for data can be selected using *Threshold method* in the **Options Tab**, with the following options.

 #.
 Automatic
-   Selects the most appropraite of Compound-Poisson, Gaussian and Poisson.
+   Selects the most appropriate of Compound-Poisson, Gaussian and Poisson.

 #.
 Highest
    Selects the highest threshold.

 #.
 Compound-Poisson
    Uses Compound-Poisson statistics with the options in :ref: `Compound-Poisson options`.
-   Reccomended for ToF data.
+   Recommended for ToF data.

 #.
 Gaussian
    Uses Gaussian statistics with the options in :ref: `Gaussian options`.
-   Reccomended for data with a background signal > 10 counts.
+   Recommended for data with a background signal > 10 counts.

 #.
 Poisson
    Uses Poisson statistics with the options in :ref: `Poisson options`.
-   Reccomended for data with a background signal < 10 counts.
+   Recommended for data with a background signal < 10 counts.

 #.
 Manual Input
    Enables setting the *Detection threshold* manually in the **Sample Tab** and **Reference Tab**.